 If you are tired of Barcelona sightseeing and want something more exciting for your vacation, maybe a full day to PortAventura theme Park would be a great idea, especially if you are traveling with kids!

-PortAventura Park is a great place for both travelers with kids and groups of adults and it is actually one of the top day tours from Barcelona that you can do!
+PortAventura Park is a great place in Europe for both travelers with kids and groups of adults and it is actually among the best day tours from Barcelona that you can do!
 There are rides for all ages and thrill-tolerance levels for all ages, so it is definitely worth it to add it to your itinerary as well!

 How to buy cheap PortAventura tickets